Medical Underwriting & Life Insurance

 I Want Life Cover Outside of Super.
 Do I Have to Go Through the Underwriting Process?

 Not necessarily.
 You may want to consider direct life insurance, which can be a way of avoiding underwriting.
-Life cover is usually purchased through super or a financial advisor; if you buy cover directly from a fund, you are buying direct.
+Life cover is usually purchased through super or a financial adviser; if you buy cover directly from a fund, you are buying direct.

 You’ll likely have to complete a questionnaire about your medical history before your direct insurance application is approved.
 If it raises no red flags, then your application may move forward without a medical.